xdoko01/pgRPG/README.md

   - [ ] implement Sokoban-like game - moving the boxes is ok, when box is landed to the correct spot, it changes???
 How to implement that?
   - [ ] rewrite commands so that code in the package is not needed and commands register themselves with the command manager
   - [ ] implement that the processors are not running in every cycle - some nice implementation for all processors in esper probably would be nice
-  - [ ] BUG - on the map the second layer is not transparent but has black background
+  - [X] BUG - on the map the second layer is not transparent but has black background - update pyTMX helped
-  - [ ] Template not only from files but also from previous entities definition in the quest file - implement copy entity method, maybe on esper level.
+  - [x] Template not only from files but also from previous entities definition in the quest file - implement copy entity method, maybe on esper level.
 Then use it in quest definition.
   - [ ] optimize  `map.get_tile_images_by_rect(layer, camera.map_screen_rect)` function. there are unnecessary calculation being done every cycle - tiles to show
   - [x] Load all entities synonyms at the beginning so that entity names can be used in all component definitions
   - [ ] Revise usage of `dict.get()` because it is always returning None if value is not found.
 Sometimes I want the `KeyError` when the key does not exist and not `None`.
   - [ ] Rewrite all event handling conditions in tests to JSON LOGIC.
   - [ ] Rename create_entity_ex to create_entity
+  - [ ] Implement smooth camera moves.
+When player stops the camera slowly slows down till centred on the player
+  - [ ] Implement ordering of displaying of entities based on their Y position.
+Entities with lower Y should be generated on the display before entities with higher Y
+  - [ ] How to implement that some map layer elements are displayed before entities and some behind entities
+  - [x] Fix the map layers that are not transparent - Upgrade to new pyTMX version helped
+  - [ ] AI kill them all game
+  - [x] Possibility to update entities in the quest definition - adding new components to already existing entities.
+  - [ ] Possibility to update entities in the quest definition - deleting components on existing entities.

 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?

+### Quest Manager
+  - It issues commands to the other managers - serves as an input for them telling them what to load/delete.
+  - From that perspecive QuestManager is not on the same level as the other managers.
+It is their boss.
+  - Maybe the whole content of QuestManager should be part of the engine
+  - QuestManager contains references to other managers even now

+### NEXT - Remove component from entity using quest file
+### NEXT - Implement copy of components from one entity to other entity in ecs_manager
+### NEXT - Possibly substitute 'id' key from quest file on entities for 'alias'.
+To make things more readable in the code and not to mismatch

+### Quest/Phase as description and no class/object/instance
+  *All is described in MIRO*
+  - [x] Create `EventManagerEx` that processes the event actions
+  - [ ] Transform `quest` module to `QuestManagerEx` + start filling `EventManagerEx` with handlers
+  - [ ] ensure `engine` module is updated

+### Processing templates
+  1/ Parse the quest file and store the templates there to the ecs_manager
+    - store the dict with template into following dict `self._template_definitions[template_name]` 2/ When creating entity and template is used: a/ Check, if template is already loaded in ECS manager and hence was part of the quest.
+If yes, use this template and continue. b/ If no such quest exists, try to load it from the `ENTITY_PATH` c/ check if () are part of the template name.
+If yes, expect parameters vars in the template definition.
+If vars not found, error.

 ### Fade-in Fade-out effect POC
   - based on event - script